Skip to Content

 No runtime dependencies

-Wire UI ships no CSS, no fonts, no images, and makes no network requests.
+Wire UI makes no network requests, bundles no fonts, and loads no external assets.
 Components are pure JavaScript/TypeScript.
-This eliminates entire classes of vulnerabilities related to external resource loading, CSS injection, and CORS issues.
+This eliminates entire classes of vulnerabilities related to external resource loading and CORS.

 No eval or dynamic code execution